FEniCS/dolfinx/demo/pde/poisson/cpp/documentation.rst

 functions on triangles (or in order words, continuous piecewise linear polynomials on triangles).

-Next, we use this element to initialise the trial and test functions (:math:`u` and :math:`v`) and the coefficient functions (:math:`f` and :math:`g`):
+Next, we use this element to initialize the trial and test functions (:math:`u` and :math:`v`) and the coefficient functions (:math:`f` and :math:`g`):